 Executive Director- Ashley Avery

 Ashley joined the Coverdale team in 2015.
 Prior to that she worked in the Mental Health field in Toronto, ON and then in Halifax, NS in facilities supporting women experiencing homelessness and women transitioning from federal prison to the community.
 She holds an Honours Diploma in Social Service Work from Seneca College as well as a Bachelor of Arts in Women's Studies from Mount Saint Vincent University.
 Ashley has completed numerous trainings and certifications in the areas of Mental Health, Trauma Informed Practice and Counselling.
-She has closely studied the causes and consequences of breaching court orders for women in the criminal justice system in Nova Scotia.
+She has closely studied the causes and consequences of breaching court orders for women in the criminal justice system in Nova Scotia and the experiences of 2SLGBTQ+ individuals in the Nova Scotia criminal justice system.
 In 2018 she took a brief hiatus from Coverdale to support the transformation of the Law Reform Commission of Nova Scotia to the new Access to Justice & Law Reform Institute of Nova Scotia.
 She returned to Coverdale to serve as Executive Director in February 2019.

 "I am not free while any woman is unfree, even when her shackles are very different from my own.”

 Hilary Murphy joined the Coverdale team in 2018.
-They are a recent graduate from Saint Mary’s University with a background in Criminology and Sociology.
+They are a graduate from Saint Mary’s University with a background in Criminology and Sociology.
 During their undergrad, they were involved with OPtions Nova, through Enactus Saint Mary’s.
 They visited the federal women's facility each week facilitating workshops and preparing women for a supportive reintegration into society.
 Through this experience they became passionate about working with individuals who are navigating the criminal justice system.
-With their experience through Enactus they landed a career doing what they love most and are now the Women and Youth Services Coordinator for Coverdale Courtwork Society.
+They are currently the Program Coordinator at Coverdale and deliver trauma and gender informed programming that is responsive to the experiences of women, trans, non-binary and Two-Spirit who are experiencing criminalization.

 "No one is useless in this world who lightens the burdens of another." -Charles Dickens